stropitek/lvbc-scripts/README.md

 ### Clubdesk

-List of columns to export:
+List of columns to export (from the "Personnes" view):

-- Groupe
-- Fonction
+- Groupes
 - Nom (complet)
 - Téléphone privé
 - Sexe